f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    Lab 1.2 Postman collection.
 This request will ``PATCH`` your token Resource (check the URI) and update the timeout attribute so we can complete the lab easily.
-Examine the request type and JSON Body and then click the ``Send`` button.
+Examine the request type and JSON Body and then click the :guilabel:`Send` button.
 Verify that the timeout has been changed to ``36000`` in the response:

    |image22|